mtt-web/mtt-web.github.io/games/indicatrix.md

 🎮 **Development Log: Indicatrix | Tycoon Game**

+## 🗓️ 16 June 2026

+➤ 🏠 Created the **Main Menu**
+➤ 🎮 Created the **Game Menu**
+➤ 💾 Improved the **Load Game** and **Save Game** functions ➤ 📑 Created a UI window for the **Annual Financial Closing Report**

 ---

-➤ 🗓️ **23 May 2026**
+## 🗓️ 14 June 2026

-➤ 💰 Created a business transaction system for **Vehicles**
+➤ 📊 Created a business policy system and pricing relationship management ➤ ⛰️ Created a procedural terrain generator
+➤ 💬 Added labels displayed above successfully completed business transactions

 ---

+## 🗓️ 06 June 2026

+➤ 🚆 Added additional trains and vehicles beyond the basic types ➤ ⌨️ Fixed an issue with the **Esc** key after closing UI windows ➤ ⏰ Added in-game time and a construction cost pricing system ➤ 🏭 Added a toggle for the **Factories UI** and included all factory types beyond the basic ones ➤ 👥 Added a toggle for the **Staff Management UI**, including employee recruitment and a complete factory employee overview ➤ 🛡️ Added handling for ongoing error states during gameplay interactions ➤ 🏷️ Added percentage-based construction progress labels for factories and price labels for purchase and sale transactions

+---

+## 🗓️ 03 June 2026

+➤ 🐞 Fixed UI error-state handling for error messages
+➤ 🔘 Fixed enabled/disabled states for **Depot Rail** and **Depot Road** buttons ➤ 🚉 Fixed station name display for **Station Rail** and **Station Road**

+---

+## 🗓️ 25 May 2026

+➤ 🎯 Reworked the positioning system to automatically center all UI windows ➤ 🎥 Reworked the camera system, including zoom functionality and movement constraints ➤ 🔍 Created dedicated camera zoom control buttons

+---

+## 🗓️ 23 May 2026

+➤ 💰 Implemented a business transaction system for vehicles

+---

-➤ 🗓️ **22 May 2026**
+## 🗓️ 22 May 2026

 ➤ 🖥️ Expanded the **Factory Status UI**
-➤ 🏭 Prepared **Factory** and **Train** structures for the upcoming **Station** implementation ➤ 💰 Created a business transaction system for **Trains**
+➤ 🏭 Prepared **Factory** and **Train** structures for the upcoming **Station** implementation ➤ 🚆💰 Implemented a business transaction system for trains

 ---

-➤ 🗓️ **20 May 2026**
+## 🗓️ 20 May 2026

 ➤ 🛣️ Expanded the **Road UI** and **Road Depot UI** for the vehicle system ➤ 🏭 Added a hidden **Factory UI** for factory generation ➤ 🔄 Added full **360° factory rotation** support

 ---

-➤ 🗓️ **17 May 2026**
+## 🗓️ 17 May 2026

-➤ 🪟 Fixed the UI window system, including dragging windows via the title bar ➤ 🚉 Expanded the **Rail Depot UI** panel with additional interface elements
+➤ 🪟 Fixed the UI window system, including dragging windows via the title bar ➤ 🚉 Expanded the **Rail Depot UI** with additional interface elements

 ---

-➤ 🗓️ **12 May 2026**
+## 🗓️ 12 May 2026

-➤ 🚧 Fixed train jamming caused by accidental tile deletion ➤ 🏢 Created the **Depot UI** and connected its functionality to the game logic ➤ ⛰️ Tested inclined railway tracks
+➤ 🚧 Fixed train jams caused by accidental track tile deletion ➤ 🏢 Created the **Depot UI** and connected it to the game logic ➤ ⛰️ Tested inclined railway tracks

 ---

-➤ 🗓️ **08 May 2026**
+## 🗓️ 08 May 2026

-➤ 🚆 Reworked the railway system from center-tile logic to a waypoint-based system, including railway switches ➤ ↩️ Improved track curves from rigid 90° turns to smooth 45° angles ➤ ⛰️ Improved terrain elevation transitions with natural terrain slope angles ➤ 🔀 Expanded intersection direction functionality to support intermediate 45° directions
+➤ 🚆 Reworked the railway system from center-tile logic to a waypoint-based system, including railway switches ➤ ↩️ Improved track curves from rigid 90° turns to smooth 45° angles ➤ ⛰️ Improved terrain elevation transitions with more natural slope angles ➤ 🔀 Expanded intersection direction functionality to support intermediate 45° directions

 ---

-➤ 🗓️ **05 May 2026**
+## 🗓️ 05 May 2026

-➤ 🚂 Reworked the train movement system from “Follow-Leader” logic to a distance-based path system ➤ 🏠 Fixed trains returning to the depot only after route completion instead of during travel ➤ 🔄 Fixed train turning at stations without breaking movement logic
+➤ 🚂 Reworked the train movement system from **Follow-Leader** logic to a distance-based path system ➤ 🏠 Fixed trains returning to depots only after completing their routes instead of during travel ➤ 🔄 Fixed train turning behavior at stations without breaking movement logic

 ---

-➤ 🗓️ **02 May 2026**
+## 🗓️ 02 May 2026

 ➤ 🚆 Added core functionality for trains, locomotives, and wagons ➤ ✨ Fixed locomotive flickering and wagon duplication issues

 ---

-➤ 🗓️ **20 April 2026**
+## 🗓️ 20 April 2026

-➤ ⚡ Optimized performance using parallel processing (TPL) ➤ 🗺️ Refactored the entire codebase
+➤ ⚡ Optimized performance using parallel processing (**TPL**) ➤ 🗺️ Refactored the entire codebase
-➤ 🖥️ Fixed game flow interruptions when switching maps ➤ 🧩 Optimized handling of multiple trains and railway line interruptions
+➤ 🖥️ Fixed game flow interruptions when switching maps ➤ 🚉 Optimized handling of multiple trains and railway line interruptions

 ---

-➤ 🗓️ **17 April 2026**
+## 🗓️ 17 April 2026

-➤ 🛤️ Added a construction system for railway lines, tracks, stations, and depots ➤ 🧭 Implemented shortest-route railway pathfinding using the **A*** algorithm ➤ 🖥️ Added the ability to modify railway lines during gameplay ➤ 🚉 Completed railway train simulation including train creation, deletion, departures, stopping, and depot returns
+➤ 🚧 Added a construction system for railway lines, tracks, stations, and depots ➤ 🗺️ Implemented shortest-route railway pathfinding using the **A*** algorithm ➤ 🛠️ Added the ability to modify railway lines during gameplay ➤ 🚆 Completed railway train simulation, including train creation, deletion, departures, stops, and depot returns

 ---

-➤ 🗓️ **24 February 2026**
+## 🗓️ 24 February 2026

 ➤ ⚡ Terrain Optimization III – implemented a new terrain collapse algorithm ➤ 🗺️ Adjusted terrain region functionality to 20×20 sectors ➤ 🖥️ Added additional UI elements
-➤ 💾 Added a tile system including Load/Save functionality
+➤ 💾 Added a tile system, including Save/Load functionality

 ---

-➤ 🗓️ **04 February 2026**
+## 🗓️ 04 February 2026

 ➤ ⚡ Terrain Optimization II
 ➤ 🗺️ Adjusted terrain region functionality to 20×20 sectors
-➤ 🖌️ Added borders for map edges
+➤ 🖌️ Added map edge borders
-➤ 🔄 Merged **LevelUp** and **LevelDown** into a single function
+➤ 🔄 Merged **Level Up** and **Level Down** into a single function

 ---

-➤ 🗓️ **17 January 2026**
+## 🗓️ 17 January 2026

 ➤ ⚡ Terrain Optimization I
 ➤ 🗺️ Added terrain region functionality

 ---

-➤ 🗓️ **19 September 2025**
+## 🗓️ 19 September 2025

 ➤ 🧩 Implemented the terrain decomposition system

 ---

-➤ 🗓️ **18 July 2025**
+## 🗓️ 18 July 2025

 ➤ 🔲 Added face snapping

 ---

-➤ 🗓️ **15 July 2025**
+## 🗓️ 15 July 2025

 ➤ 🔺 Added vertex snapping

 ---

-➤ 🗓️ **17 March 2025**
+## 🗓️ 17 March 2025

 ➤ 🗺️ Created base terrain coordinates aligned with the map ➤ 🔼🔽 Added terrain height adjustment for individual vertices